 You can only prevent hazardous environmental exposures that you can measure.
-Students in the M.S.
-Environmental Metrology & Policy (EMAP) is a program for any majors who want to do environmental good for the betterment of the world.
+The M.S. in Environmental Metrology & Policy (EMAP) is a program for any majors who want to do environmental good for the betterment of the world.
 Students in EMAP engage in rigorous experiential learning in measurements science (metrology) of environmental toxic chemicals & policymaking on how to manage them most effectively.
-Both through their work in the classroom and via their own research, students will learn how to reliably identify and quantify toxic and hazardous chemicals, assess their environmental health risks, and apply metrology data to the creation of evidence-based policies or legislations (like a three-legged stool).
+Both through their work in the classroom and via their own research, students will learn (1) how to reliably identify and quantify toxic and hazardous chemicals, (2) assess their environmental health risks, and (3) apply metrology data to the creation of evidence-based policies or legislations (like a three-legged stool).
 Strategic partnerships with the Environmental Protection Agency (EPA) and the National Institute of Standards and Technology (NIST) provide students opportunities of funded summer internships and participating in ground-breaking and innovative environmental research.
 Flexible scheduling options are available to accommodate students from all walks of life.
 The program can be completed in 4 semesters.

 We live in a world of chemicals: in air we breathe, water we drink, food we eat, materials we use, and soil we stand on; and chemical pollutants can kill people and destroy environmental ecosystems.
 As "a healthy environment is the foundation of human life" and how to eliminate or minimalize the health risk of the hazardous chemical pollutants by managing them most effectively is one of the contemporary top priorities of human society, EMAP graduates will then have one of the broadest professional spaces in which to develop a rewarding career of great and lasting societal impacts for the betterment of the world.
 There are many good career opportunities for them in every sector of human society, be it government agencies, NGOs, research and academic institutions, or corporate entities.
 One of these rewarding career paths is to become an environmental consultant that is highly employable by many consulting firms, with possible career paths as illustrated below: